What Is Apple Pay and How Does It Work?

 Step-by-Step Setup Guide

 Getting Apple Pay ready on your device begins with the Wallet app, the central hub for storing and managing your payment cards.
-To add a card, open the Wallet app on your iPhone or iPad, tap the “+” icon, and follow the prompts.
+Follow these simple steps to get started:

-After verification, the card is linked to Apple Pay and ready for use.
-If you’re using an Apple Watch, you can set up Apple Pay through the Watch app on your iPhone by selecting “Wallet & Apple Pay” and following similar steps to add cards to your watch.
+Note: If you’re using an Apple Watch, you can set up Apple Pay by opening the Watch app on your iPhone, selecting “Wallet & Apple Pay,” and following these exact same steps to add cards to your watch.

 Making Payments

-To pay using your iPhone, double-click the side button or Home button (depending on your model) to activate Apple Pay, authenticate using Face ID, Touch ID, or your passcode, and hold your phone near the contactless payment terminal.
-Apple Pay automatically processes the payment, completing the transaction in seconds.
+• In-Store with iPhone: Double-click the side button or Home button, authenticate using Face ID, Touch ID, or your passcode, and hold your phone near the contactless terminal.
+The payment processes in seconds.

-If you’re using an Apple Watch, double-press the side button and hold the watch near the payment terminal to complete the process.
-The watch provides haptic feedback and displays a confirmation when the payment is successful.
+• In-Store with Apple Watch: Double-press the side button and hold the watch near the terminal.
+You will feel a haptic tap and see a confirmation when successful.

 Managing Cards and Transactions